anabelle/pixel-agent/plugin-nostr/README.md

 - We store best-effort memories for posts and replies to help future context.
 - If you prefer a different model type, set `OPENROUTER_*` or provider envs as usual; the plugin uses the runtime’s configured handler.

-## Realtime LNPixels → LLM → Nostr + Memory
+## Realtime LNPixels → plugin‑nostr → Nostr + Memory

 This plugin now includes a realtime listener that reacts to LNPixels purchase confirmations, posts auto‑generated, on‑brand notes to Nostr, and persists all activity to ElizaOS memory for agent reasoning.

 How it works:
 - The LNPixels API emits Socket.IO events (`activity.append`) when purchases are confirmed.
-- `lib/lnpixels-listener.js` connects to that WebSocket, builds a short prompt with event details (coords, letter, sats), and calls `runtime.useModel('TEXT_SMALL', …)` to generate a one‑liner.
+- `lib/lnpixels-listener.js` connects to that WebSocket, validates/filters/rate‑limits events, and emits a `pixel.bought` event on the internal bridge (`lib/bridge.js`).
-- The result is sanitized against a strict whitelist, then sent to the Nostr service via an internal bridge (`lib/bridge.js`) as `external.post`.
-- `lib/service.js` listens for `external.post` and calls `postOnce(text)` to publish.
+- `lib/service.js` listens for `pixel.bought`, builds a character‑aware prompt, generates text via the configured model with fallback, sanitizes it, and calls `postOnce(text)` to publish.
-- **Memory Integration**: Every generated post is automatically saved to ElizaOS memory with pixel coordinates, sats, colors, and metadata for future agent reasoning.
+- **Memory Integration**: Posts and triggers are saved to ElizaOS memory with pixel coordinates, sats, colors, and metadata for future agent reasoning.

 Configure:
 - Character settings include `LNPIXELS_WS_URL` (defaults to `http://localhost:3000`).